fizzyizzy05/cs-revision/README.md

 # A-Level Computer Science Revision Website.

-I've made a website with revision notes for A-Level Computer Science.
+I've made a website with my revision notes for A-Level Computer Science.
 Note that this is still WIP, but is being updated and worked on regularly.
 The live website can be found at roseleigh.dev/revision/cs.
 This repository will serve as a development ground while new pages and changes are made.

 ## Progress
 ### What's complete